Jonarzz/educational-institution/README.md

 ### Professor
 Professors may be **employed** if specific rules are met:
+- the faculty they apply for matches their **fields of study** - at least N fields of study have to match
-- there is a vacancy in the faculty that matches their **fields of study**
+- there is a vacancy in the faculty
 - they have at least N years of experience

 ### Student